 Christmas always starts early for me.
 I don’t want it to, but I play in a brass band, and so I’m required to practice Yuletide tunes as early as late October some years.
 I am usually utterly fed up of Christmas three weeks before it actually arrives.
+This year has

 Like a large slice of Doom Metal with a side-order of Prog?
 Then you’ll love King Goat.
 I can’t stop listening to this track.
 The rest of the album is very good too.
 Go and buy it!

 I know it’s not fashionable to prefer the Phil Collin’s era of Genesis over Peter Gabriel, but there’s just something about the poppier approach.
 I like it.
 I like it a lot.
 My favourite Genesis track is this: This is a great track by any standards.

 I don’t have much, if anything, useful to say about the death of David Bowie.
 I don’t own any of his music.
-Not sure why; I guess I was just into other bands and artists when I was growing up and I missed his most prolific and successful period, but it is impossible to ignore his influence on many of the bands that I love (just about all the prog rock bands) and on the music industry in general.
-He was one of the most important figures of recent decades and a positive influence on anyone wanting to be a little bit different.
+Not sure why; I guess I was just into other bands and artists when I was growing up and I missed his most prolific and successful period, but

+It’s back to band tonight!
+I love my Christmas break, but I do miss my brass band too.
 We will be rehearsing the Regionals piece I should think: Essay by Edward Gregson.
 It’s a lovely piece of music, full of descriptive sounds and should suit our band nicely.
 Here’s a

 I have recently moved from playing cornet to Flugel, and I’m loving it!
 It’s a lovely instrument to play with a gorgeous tone (when played properly) and it’s great to be playing from a soloist’s seat again.
 Here’s me playing Georgia On My Mind at a recent event in Corby

 Maynard Ferguson Legacy Big Band, a photo by rutty on Flickr.
 This weekend saw me spend 48 hours or so in the most bracing part of England – Skegness for my favourite brass band event of the year, the Butlin’s Mineworkers Championships.
 Thousands of brass banders managed to get there

 There’s a new Iron Maiden album out next week!
 I’m ticking the “excited” box.

 No, not the BBC/OU programme about the UK coastline but an excellent track from the wonderful Devin Townsend.
 I seem to have missed a few albums recently.
 I need to catch up – the guy is one of the Metal world’s best kept secrets

 I love science and I love music.
 This video has mixed them up in a rather wonderful way.
 Visit Symphony of Science for more